 In August 2017, ACCA invited members in practice, consumers in the legal services market, and other interested parties to comment on its draft application to gain approval of new regulatory arrangements for probate activities.
 The external consultation was launched on 29 August 2017, and was open until 9 October 2017.

 Application to Legal Services Board

 ACCA compiled an application which provided a comprehensive overview of our regulatory framework and processes, including aspects relevant to probate activities.
-It explained how we aim to authorise individuals and firms to carry out probate work and the regulatory and disciplinary procedures necessary to meet the requirements of the Legal Services Act 2007 and the Legal Services Board (LSB).
+It explained how we aim to authorise individuals and firms to carry out probate work and the regulatory and disciplinary procedures necessary to meet the requirements of the Legal Services Act 2007 and the LSB.

 After considering the feedback gained in this consultation period, ACCA submitted its final application to the LSB on 23 October 2017, gaining formal approval in January 2018.